 Clearing the Air: COVID-19 and Smoking

-With schools closed and non-essential workers ordered to stay home, many Oklahoma families will be sheltered in place for the coming weeks.
-For a number of people, this means sharing a roof with a smoker or vaper, which can lead to dangerous secondhand exposure.
-How does this relate to COVID-19?
+With the holidays approaching, students returning home from school, and the number of COVID-19 cases in Oklahoma continuing to rise, for a number of people, this means sharing a roof with a smoker or vaper, which can lead to dangerous secondhand exposure.
+How does smoking and vaping relate to COVID-19?

-When it comes to COVID-19 and your family’s health, you can protect yourself and your loved ones by having conversations without controversy.
-Here are tips for having discussions about smoking and secondhand smoke to protect your family:
+When it comes to smoking, COVID-19 and how it affects your family’s health, you can protect your loved ones by having conversations without controversy.
+Here are tips for having discussions about smoking and secondhand smoke to protect your family over the holidays:

 1. Set expectations up front.

 Have a conversation ahead of the holidays with smokers and vapers in your life.
 Remind them that you do not allow smoking inside the house because you want to protect everyone from the dangers of secondhand smoke.
 Avoid judgment and encourage them to quit when they’re ready.

 A polite, respectful tone goes a long way — and it’s far more effective than confrontation.
 You can also acknowledge and empathize with a loved one’s struggle while maintaining boundaries.